09/06/2017 0 Comments

 Imagine living in a world of murky greens where shades of blue, brown and yellow take precedence over vibrant red hues.
 Now, imagine living in a monochromatic universe dominated by shades of gray, much like an old television set.
 For some people, discriminating between colours is a near impossible task.
 Do you fear you or your child may have a colour vision defect?
-Your eye care specialists care specialists at The Eyewear Place can help with the diagnosis!
+We at The Eyewear Place can help with the diagnosis!

 What is Colour Blindness?

 Abnormalities in colour perception are the result of defects in the genes responsible for developing the photopigments in our cone cells (cells responsible for colour vision).
 Some defects alter sensitivity to colour, while others can result in total absence of pigmentation.

 What Are The Causes?